 It was here, on Hurricane Ridge in Washington, that I realized how much I desperately needed the mountains.
 They hold a serene and peaceful calm that engulfs me, strengthening and nourishing my soul.
-As I would learn, just as I take in the stress and chaos of my everyday life, I also learned to let it go and allow the mountains to absorb and release them.
+Just as I take in the stress and chaos of my everyday life, I also learned to let it go and allow the mountains to absorb and release them.
 It is there, immersing myself in the landscape, that I can close my eyes and breath a deep sigh, letting all the stress of life float away and giving me the opportunity to recharge my spirit and my faith in the world around me.
 It is in this place that I hear the echoes of nature calling out to the world to pay attention, to acknowledge and respect the amazing diversity this world has to offer.
 It urges me to embrace my uniqueness and experience life at its fullest because, as they say, we only live once.

 The Ko’olau Mountains of Hawaii are very different from Washington, but are equally as majestic.
-I was very fortunate to have been raised in Hawaii on the island of Oahu and was, for the most part, living on the windward side where life was timeless.
+I was very fortunate to have been raised in Hawaii on the island of Oahu and was, for the most part, living on the windward side where life was almost timeless.
 Living on a beautiful tropical island was an altogether different experience that offered a mix of a ‘no worries’ attitude that contrasted greatly with their strong passion for heritage and ohana.
 The foundation of a community of “family” gave me the foundation I stand on today.

-But my heart is one of a mountain girl and something in my soul calls me to trek these mountains, to stand tall with my ‘no worries’ attitude, and call to the winds, if not only for a single moment in time.
-The beauty lies in that the mountains seem to listen, releasing me from the weight of the world I carry on my shoulders, allowing me to recharge my spirit and strengthen my resolve so I can continue to challenge the world we live in today and make it a better place one step at a time.
+But my heart is one of a mountain girl and something in my soul calls me to trek these mountains, to stand tall with my ‘no worries’ attitude and call to the winds, if not only for a single moment in time.
+The beauty lies in the truth that the mountains seem to listen, releasing me from the weight of the world I carry on my shoulders, allowing me to recharge my spirit and strengthen my resolve so I can continue to challenge the world we live in today and make it a better place one step at a time, one person at a time.
 And if I cannot accomplish this, at least I can say I am changing myself for the better.